domrachev03/gnn_recommendation_system/README.md

 ![](reports/figures/inference.gif)

 ## Description
 This repository implemets the recomendation system based on the `MovieLens-100k` dataset.
-The repository contains the custom Graph Neural Networks trained on the dataset, benchmark model implementation, and simple inference script
+The repository contains the custom Graph Neural Networks trained on the dataset, benchmark model implementation.

+Also, the inference for the recommendation is implemented.
+The user should enter his personal data, and then the model would generated the films he might like, based on the information from the dataset.

 > Note: the custom GNN is still under development, so currenly only the benchmark model is implemented.